 One of the biggest sizes available is crushed stone #1, which ranges from 2 to 4 inches in diameter.
 This stone is used in very large excavating jobs such as culvert installations.

-- Is a low-cost material
+- It’s a low-cost material

-- Is readily available
+- It’s readily available

 - Has excellent drainage ability